Bronze Age Britain: Bell Beaker culture and migration

 Close similarities have been noted between Stonehenge and the Pömmelte circular enclosure in central Germany, which was built by Bell Beaker people around 2300 BC.
 Large timber circles in Britain such as Woodhenge, near to Stonehenge, are similarly dated to the early Beaker period or just before the Beaker period.
 Some researchers have suggested that Woodhenge may have been a monumental roofed building, though it is usually thought to have been an open-air structure.
+Other large circular timber structures, such as the Southern Circle inside the Durrington Walls enclosure, may have also been roofed buildings.

-Beaker people also introduced mummification, burial in log coffins and cranial deformation to Britain.
+The Beaker people also introduced novel practices such as mummification, burial in log coffins and cranial deformation to Britain.

-The archaeologist Timothy Darvill has argued that Stonehenge represented a solar calendar, reflecting the spread of solar cosmologies across Northern Europe in the third millennium BC.
+The archaeologist Timothy Darvill has argued that Stonehenge functioned as a solar calendar, reflecting the spread of solar cosmologies across Northern Europe in the third millennium BC.
 Other researchers have emphasized the lunar aspects of Stonehenge, such as the apparent alignment of the Station Stone rectangle with the Major Lunar Standstill, which occurs every 18.6 years.
 Various other astronomical interpretations have been proposed, such as the theory put forward by the astronomers Gerald Hawkins and Fred Hoyle that the ring of 56 Aubrey Holes could have been used to predict lunar eclipses.
+The 19 stones of the Inner (bluestone) Horseshoe may also represent knowledge of the 19-year lunisolar Metonic cycle.
+According to the archaeologist Euan MacKie, Stonehenge recorded both the solar and lunar cycles "in an ingenious design based on Pythagorean triangles", reflecting the geometric relations of astronomical events (such as the solstices and lunar standstills) as they appear at the specific latitude of Stonehenge (51° North).
+A similar understanding of geometry and astronomy is thought to be demonstrated by the design of early Bronze Age artefacts such as the gold 'lozenge' from Bush Barrow, dating from c.
+1950 BC.